CLRX/CLRX-mirror/doc/ClrxAsmAmdCl2.md

 ## Relocations

-A CLRX assembler handles relocations to symbol at global data, global rwdata and global bss data in kernel code.
+The CLRX assembler handles relocations to symbol at global data, global rwdata and global bss data in kernel code.
 These relocations can be applied to places that accepts 32-bit literal immediates.
 Only two types of relocations is allowed: